khushiNgm/AWS_Projects/Project2/solution.md

 ## ✅ 4.
 Create an Auto Scaling Group (ASG)
 ![](Image/AUTO-SCALING2.png)
 ![](Image/AUT.png)
 ## ✅ 4.
-With template launch ec2 instance
+Launch an EC2 instance with the help of a launch template.
 ![](Image/EC2-1.png)
 ## ✅ 5.
-If i delete EC2 instance :
+What happens if I delete an existing EC2 instance?
 ![](Image/EC2-2.png)

 ## 📝 Note: